JoseRoca/WinFBX/docs/RichEdit/CTextStory Class.md

 # <a name="GetIndex"></a>GetIndex

-Gets the index of a story.
+Gets the index of this story.

 ```
 FUNCTION CTextStory.GetIndex () AS LONG
    DIM Value AS LONG
-   IF m_pTextStory = NULL THEN m_Result = E_POINTER: RETURN Value
    this.SetResult(m_pTextStory->lpvtbl->GetIndex(m_pTextStory, @Value))
    RETURN Value
 END FUNCTION